English The Easy Way

-There are general rules for using 2 or more adjectives are
+There are general rules for using two or more adjectives together.

-In most cases the adjectives are placed before the noun.
+In most cases adjectives are placed before the noun.

-It is not common to used more then 3 adjectives together, but it is possible and can be grammatically correct.
+It is not common to used more then 3 adjectives together, but it is possible and is grammatically correct.

-- I love that really old big green antique car that always parked at the end of the street.
+- I love that really old big green antique car that always parks at the end of the street.

-- My sister has a big, beautiful, tan and white, bulldog.
+- My sister has a beautiful big tan and white, bulldog.

-When an article is used such as "a", "an" or "the", then the article is placed before the adverb.
+When an article is used such as "a", "an" or "the", then the article is placed before the adjective.